wkoch/SlowPWM/README.md

 ### Constructors

-There are 2 constructors which differ by analog resolution.
+There are 2 constructors which differ by analog resolution and an aditional one for a integer variable as control signal.

 #### Default